 CTPAT is open to members of the trade community who demonstrate that their security practices are in place and who have not had any significant security events.
 It is a voluntary program, and the trade community consists of exporters, importers, carriers, foreign manufacturers, and more.

-Some of the new guidelines for security practices include written policies and procedures, installation of specific safeguards, and regular testing of the security of their IT infrastructure.
+Some of the new guidelines for security practices include written policies and procedures.
+Additionally, installation of specific safeguards, and regular testing of the security of their IT infrastructure.
 Many of the policies and procedures requirements and safeguards can be reviewed through a security risk assessment.
-This assessment would determine things like identifying unauthorized users, user access restrictions based on job roles, individual accounts for each person, and remote access if applicable.
+This assessment would determine things like identifying unauthorized users and user access restrictions based on job roles.
+As well as, individual accounts for each person, and remote access if applicable.
 All of these are requirements based on the CTPAT Minimum Security Criteria.

 The other requirement of regularly testing the security of the IT infrastructure can be done with network penetration testing.
-CTPAT states that a “secure computer network is of paramount importance to a business, and ensuring that it is protected requires testing on a regular basis.
-This can be done by scheduling vulnerability scans.”
+CTPAT states that a “secure computer network is of paramount importance to a business, and ensuring that it is protected requires testing on a regular basis.”
+Scheduling vulnerability scans can achieve this.

-Not to be mistaken as penetration testing, vulnerability scanning is an automated process that only detects the known vulnerabilities within a network environment.
+Vulnerability scanning is not the same as penetration testing.
+It is an automated process that only detects the known vulnerabilities within a network environment.
 This does not include the manual labor of verifying false positives or detecting default credentials on a firewall or server.
 Penetration testing uses the extra leverage of a vulnerability scan to try and identify a hole by which a malicious user can gain access into the network.
-This is why network penetration testing is so important within a company.
+Therefore, this is why network penetration testing is so important within a company.
 MainNerve utilizes ethical hackers to act as malicious users to scour and detect holes within the network that can be easily hacked.